Int. No. 879-A

 Be it enacted by the Council as follows:

 Section 1.
-Section 8-107 of the administrative code of the city of New York is amended by adding a new subdivision 31 to read as follows:
+Section 8-102 of the administrative code of the city of New York is amended by adding a new definition of "lactation room" in alphabetical order to read as follows:

-Lactation space.
-The term "lactation space" means a sanitary place that is not a restroom that can be used to breastfeed or express milk shielded from view and free from intrusion by coworkers and the public and which includes at minimum an electrical outlet, a chair, a surface to place a breast pump and other personal items and nearby access to running water.
+Lactation room.
+The term "lactation room" means a sanitary place, other than a restroom, that can be used to express breast milk shielded from view and free from intrusion and that includes at minimum an electrical outlet, a chair, a surface on which to place a breast pump and other personal items, and nearby access to running water.

-(c) If a space designated by an employer to serve as a lactation space is also used for another purpose, the primary function of the space shall be as a lactation space during the duration of an employee's need to express milk.
-During the period when the space is being used as a lactation space and also for other purposes, the employer shall provide notice to other employees that ...
+(ii) If a room designated by an employer to serve as a lactation room is also used for another purpose, the sole function of the room shall be as a lactation room while an employee is using the room to express breast milk.
+When an employee is using the room to express milk, the employer shall provide notice to other employees that the room is given preference for use as a lactation room.

 Click here for full text